jsonld-java/jsonld-java/README.md

 ### 2015-11-16
 * Bump dependencies to latest versions, particularly HTTPClient that is seeing more use on 4.5/4.4 than the 4.2 series that we have used so far
+* Performance improvements for serialisation to N-Quads by replacing string append and replace with StringBuilder

 ### 2015-09-30
 * Release 0.7.0